Murder and Retribution in Kentucky, July 1864

 Repercussions

 A Henderson online history relates what happened next: “Lt.
 Headington of the 134th Indiana Infantry landed in Henderson on Wednesday, July 20, 1864.
 These troops brought with them… (Charles) William Thompson (age 18) and John (Pierman) Powell (age 23) [who] had been captured on July 12 [near Owensboro].
-They were cut off from their unit and belonged to the command of [Confederate cavalryman] Captain Dick Yates.
+They were cut off from their unit and belonged to the command of [Confederate] Captain Dick Yates.
 They were brought to the Henderson County jail.”
 4 The 1887 history relates that that Lt.
 Headington immediately received orders to publicly execute Thompson and Powell in retaliation for the attempted murder of James Rankin and for “other outrages perpetrated of late in Henderson and vicinity.”

 Pleas for Mercy